Kafka Introduction

 Introduction

-Kafka is an event streaming platform
+Kafka is an event streaming platform, which provides following possible functionalities

 - key